apache/camel-website/content/blog/2023/03/camel-k-telemetry/index.md

 }
 ```

-* *Order* which is a rest service called by a user to place an order for an product, and will notify the *Inventory* service
+* *Order* which is a rest service called by a user to place an order for a product, that will then notify the *Inventory* service

 **`OrderService.java`**
 ```java